kelseykern/MeganMeetingWebsite/readme.txt

 then git clone this repo onto your computer using github desktop

-cd to that folder with your git bash window

 install vscode
 https://code.visualstudio.com/

+cd to that folder with your git bash window

+code MeganMeetingWebsite (it should open the repo in vscode)

 open index.html in your web browser by double clicking it